smoeding/puppet-file_capability/README.md

 ### Set multiple capabilities

-This capability set is used by Wireshark:
+This set of capabilities is used by Wireshark to be available to non-root users:

 ``` Puppet
 file_capability { '/usr/bin/dumpcap':